 SEVERE WEATHER & EMERGENCY CLOSURE ROUTINE: INFORMATION FOR PARENTS & PUPILS

 In the event of extreme circumstances, such as adverse weather conditions, it is possible that the school may have to close for the day.
 In this case a decision will be taken usually early in the morning.
-However occasionally, if conditions seriously deteriorate during the course of the day (as has been the case in previous years during heavy snowfall or the floods of July 2007), a decision may be taken to close school early to ensure that students and staff get home safely.
+However occasionally, if conditions seriously deteriorate during the course of the day, a decision may be taken to close school early to ensure that students and staff get home safely.

 Please read the information below carefully and ensure that you keep it in a safe place.